Sigma Theta Tau: History

 In 1936 the organization "funded the first recorded research grant" for nursing in the United States.
 Since that time the organization has awarded more than $100,000 annually for nursing research around the world.
 Sigma’s Center for Nursing Scholarship was constructed on the IUPUI campus in 1989.

 By 2014 the society’s membership had grown to 130,000 active members in more than 85 countries and territories.
 More than 500,000 nurse scholars have been inducted into Sigma.
 It is the second largest nursing organization in the world.

+Controversies

+On September 14, 2026, Sigma Theta Tau placed CEO Luke Davis on paid administrative leave and engaged an external attorney to investigate private communications attributed to him.
+The allegations concerned the use of racial slurs and sexual references to slavery.

+The board subsequently voted unanimously to dismiss Davis after consulting independent legal counsel.
+Sigma announced a leadership change on September 18 and began a search for an interim chief executive.

+The response drew criticism from nurses who called for increased transparency and scrutiny in Sigma Nursing's culture beyond Davis' dismissal.